MCON264-Fall-2025/towers-rkutner4/towers/Answers.md

 ### 3. Analysis
 _Why does this variation grow faster than the standard version?
 How do additional move constraints affect complexity?_

-> ✎ This variation grows faster because each disk requires **two moves instead of one** for each “direct” move.
-The recursion depth and total moves increase roughly as `3^n - 1`.
+> ✎ This variation grows faster because each disk move requires two separate steps through the middle peg, and the recursive structure now contains three recursive subproblems instead of two.
+This changes the recurrence from `2ⁿ − 1` to `3ⁿ − 1`, increasing the total number of operations exponentially.

 ---